judsonlmoore/judsonlmoore.com/_posts/travel/destinations/morocco/2017-04-12-book-a-riad-morocco.markdown

 ---
 title:			10 Questions to Ask Before You Book a Riad in Morocco
 categories:		morocco
+tags:
+  - adventure
+  - advice
+  - booking
+  - holiday
+  - mountains
+  - travel
-tags:			adventure, advice, booking, holiday, mountains, travel, travel tips
+  - travel tips
 excerpt:		Morocco is a land with charms dating back centuries.
 If you want to have an authentic experience, book a riad in Morocco, but ask these questions first.
 image:			/assets/images/2017/04/riad-in-morocco-3.jpg
 ---